benoutram/terraform-aws-vpc-example/README.md

   * The [Terraform](https://www.terraform.io) binary installed and available on the PATH.
   * The Access Key ID and Secret Access Key of an AWS IAM user that has programmatic access enabled.
   * A Hosted Zone in AWS Route 53 for the desired domain name of the application.
-  * The certificate ARN of an AWS Certificate Manager provisioned SSL certificate for the domain name.
+  * The certificate ARN of an AWS Certificate Manager SSL certificate for the domain name.
   * An OpenSSH key pair that will be used to control login access to EC2 instances.

 ### Grant User permissions required for Terraform actions ###